QuTech-Delft/OpenQL/docs/platform_ccl.rst

     Qubit numbering and connectivity in CC-Light Platform.

 For the details below, it will be convinient to consider the Figure :numref:`fig_qubit_numbering_ccl`, which shows qubit and edge numbering in CC-Light platform.

+Two-qubit flux gates (instructions of ``flux`` type) are controlled by qubit-selective frequency detuning.
+Frequency-detuning may cause neighbor qubits (qubits connected by an edge) to inadvertently engage in a two-qubit flux gate as well.
+This happens when two connected qubits are both executing a two-qubit flux gate.
+Therefore, for each edge executing a two-qubit gate, certain other edges should not execute a two-qubit gate.

-Edges and the constraints imposed by these edges are specified in ``edges`` section.
-``count`` at Line 3 specifies the number of edges between qubits in the platform.
-``connection_map`` specifies connections.
+Edges and the constraints imposed by these edges are specified in ``edges`` section. ``count`` at Line 3 specifies the number of edges between qubits in the platform. ``connection_map`` specifies connections.
 For example, on Line 6, Edge 0 implies a constraint on Edge 2 and Edge 10.
 This means, if Edge 0 is reserved for an operation, an operation on Edge 2 and Edge 10 will not be scheduled, until operation on Edge 0 is complete.

 .. code-block::
    :linenos: